Crates.io | sleepview |

 requires gold

-to be in the PATH.
+to be installed and in the PATH.

 crossterm